 Brown Rice Syrup

 When consuming sweeteners, I prefer to opt for healthy versions with nutritional benefits, like raw honey.
-Brown rice syrup, however, has no nutritional benefits.
+Brown rice syrup, however, has no benefits.
 It’s also high on the glycemic index, meaning it can raise your blood sugar rapidly.